• News

 Niemann-Pick disease type C

-Niemann-Pick disease type C (NPC) is an ultra-rare, genetic neurological disease that presents itself in many different ways.
+Niemann-Pick disease type C (NPC) is an ultra-rare, relentlessly progressive, genetic disorder that leads to premature mortality.

 People with NPC have changes in their lysosomal function impacting their body’s ability to appropriately transport cholesterol and other lipids within their cells.
 Over time, this accumulation causes progressive dysfunction of the nerves, brain, and other organs, resulting in neurodegenerative and visceral symptoms.
 These symptoms include negative impacts on speech, cognitive function, fine motor skills, and the ability to swallow.

-NPC is an inherited disorder that has a highly heterogeneous and variable symptom presentation across patients.
-Many people with NPC experience a prolonged period before diagnosis due to the lack of awareness of NPC.
+NPC is an inherited disorder that can affect patients at any age.
+The symptoms for NPC are variable across patients, and many people with NPC experience a prolonged period before diagnosis due to the lack of disease awareness.
 Disease progression is irreversible in all patients and varies by the age of symptom onset.
-NPC is a life limiting disease and causes premature mortality.

 View More